 The area around Dalseter is a popular cross-country area and have several well-maintained trails.
-Each day, we have several different options and could take advantage of the well maintained trail network.
+Each day, we have several different options and could take advantage of the well-maintained trail network.
 After a gentle climb, we ski through birch- and pine forest.
-En route, we past a few farms, cross some frozen lakes and arrive at Fefor, a historic hotel operating since 1891 – which soon after opening became a popular holiday destination for European royalties.
+En route, we passed a few farms, cross some frozen lakes and arrive at Fefor, a historic hotel operating since 1891 – which soon after opening became a popular holiday destination for European royalties.
 On a clear day, you can enjoy the view towards Jotunheimen National Park and Rondane National Park along the track.

 DAY 3: CROSS COUNTRY PARADISE

 From Fefor, the trails start more or less on the doorstep, and we have multiple options as we ski towards the cross-country paradise of Gålå.
-The first part of the day is easy, but we do have a climb around half way, before we reach the mountain plateau towards our isolated mountain lodge of Lauvåsen.
+The first part of the day is easy, but we do have a climb around halfway before we reach the mountain plateau towards our isolated mountain lodge of Lauvåsen.
 At Lauvåsen, we will have a delicious dinner and spend the night – around 1000 meters above sea level.

 DAY 4: SKIING IN THE MOUNTAINS